The 18th Annual

 ACROSS THE STREET

-Come and meet Director Amanda Martin
+Come and meet Director Amanda Martin and see the Hopewell Native American Exhibition from the Harry Trowbridge Collection.

 Historical Journal of Wyandotte County - Rebecca Meditz, Shannon Burroughs, Cathie Burroughs, and Kevin Steele editor